 Phonetic Sounds: Mouth Anatomy for English Pronunciation

-This activity sheet displays the anatomy of the mouth for some of the most difficult English pronunciation.
+This activity sheet displays the anatomy of the mouth for some of the most difficult English pronunciations.
 For ESL students, English pronunciation needs time and practice to master.
 Now, they can practice in front of a mirror knowing the anatomy of the mouth.

 Phonetic Sounds Mouth Anatomy